|

 definitely had a rather strict religious upbringing as a child and the

 fear of hell driven into them!
-(Some psychological counselling might be in
+(Some psychological counseling might be in

 order!)
 Tim Curry is a very impressive and the make-up is suitably